vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Postconditions:** User has a list of buttons for each item of the list to use.

 **Main Success Scenario:**
-1. User selects Load and a Document Explorer Window is opened at the root of the program.
+1. User selects Load in the menu and a Document Explorer Window is opened at the root of the program.
 2. User selects a XML file from his desired folder.
 3. File is loaded and a list of buttons for each item of the list appears.